 Whether and how to support a common framework for the exposure of network capabilities that is exposed to AFs.
 The exposure framework of the 5GS (i.e. exposure via the NEF) is assumed to be the starting point for discussion of this work task.

-NOTE 1: Examples of network capabilities include information exposure such as UE related events, network events, analytics, and information provisioning such as UE related parameters, network configuration parameters, and service specific parameters.How to support enhanced privacy protection, user consent, data anonymization, and service authorization mechanisms.
+NOTE 1: Needs to support enhanced privacy protection, user consent, data anonymization, and service authorization mechanisms.

 NOTE 2: This aspect of work task has dependency on Work Task #5 (Data Collection).

-Whether and how to restrict Network Exposure procedures in roaming, aiming to avoid information being sent between the home network and visited network when not allowed or when not necessary.